 Park at Jack London Square for free.
 There’s a 7-story garage at 101 Washington Street that offers up to 12 hours of free parking.
 A ticket validation machine is located near the Clipper readers and on board the vessels.

 Wear sunscreen.
-You’ll line up with your fellow passengers and only a portion of the queue will be in the shade.
+You’ll line up with your fellow passengers, and only a portion of the queue will be in the shade.
 While you’re waiting, there’s plenty of Port of Oakland action to take in.

 Eating and drinking are encouraged.
 Really.
-A concession stand on the ferry sells beer and wine among other refreshments.
-There are many rows of theater-style chairs and some tables for two or four where you can eat a snack or a meal.
+A concession stand on the ferry sells beer and wine, among other refreshments.
+There are many rows of theater-style chairs and some tables for two or four, where you can eat a snack or a meal.

 Use your Clipper Card or buy a ticket onboard.
-As of July 1, 2024, Adults traveling from Oakland, Alameda, or Richmond to San Francisco cost $4.70 each way with a Clipper card.
-Children 5-18 are $2.30.
+As of December 2025, Adults traveling from Oakland, Alameda, or Richmond to San Francisco cost $4.90 each way with a Clipper card.
+Children 5-17 are $2.40.
 Children under 5 are free.

 The return trip is sweet.
 Walking back from the terminal to the parking structure takes you past a Ben and Jerry’s storefront.